 Laura couldn't do it without a lot of help from kind friends, generous neighbors, and her dad, Roland Krouse, and brother, Aaron.

 About 120 Golden Comet hens live in a mobile henhouse that rotates around our hay fields.
 They produce tasty, healthy brown eggs, plus wonderful chicken manure for the compost pile.
-Until we run out, you can purchase eggs when you come to pick up your vegetables at the farm on Mondays and Thursdays. $3.50 per dozen.
+Until we run out, you can purchase eggs when you come to pick up your vegetables at the farm. $3.50 per dozen.

 Watch this funny little video to see how the hens spend their days - on yummy pastures.

 Hopefully, we'll all feel better about getting out by fall.
 By then, you should be able to take a walk to the garden to pick your own cherry tomatoes and herbs.
 Kids love it.

 We try to wash as few of the vegetables as possible.
 For one thing, it takes a lot of time and it's messy!
 But more importantly, washing sometimes decreases the storage life of certain vegetables.
 So, you will find some things washed, some still with a little field dirt on them - but please remember that EVERYTHING NEEDS TO BE WASHED AT HOME BEFORE YOU EAT IT!!!
 Make Laura's insurance agent happy.
 Wash your vegetables.